ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 Then a github workflow will run which builds the project and runs the test making sure that nothing is broken.

 After the workflow has ran and if nothing is broken, random group member(s) was assigned to review and examine the code changes for correctnes, and readability.
-If there were no issues with the changes, the reviewer(s) would approve the PR and the branch would be merged into the main branch
+If there were no issues with the changes, the reviewer(s) would approve the PR and the branch would be merged into the main branch.